realworldocaml/book/en/compiler-frontend.md

 The two extensions generate boilerplate OCaml code based on the type definition at compilation time.
-This avoids the performance hit of doing the code generation dynamically and also doesn't require a Just-In-Time (JIT) runtime that can be a source of unpredictable dynamic behaviour.
+This avoids the performance hit of doing the code generation dynamically and also doesn't require a Just-In-Time (JIT) runtime that can be a source of unpredictable dynamic behavior.
 Instead, all the extra code is simply generated at compilation time via Camlp4, and type information can be discarded from the runtime image.